Sanford Abraham Asher

 In keeping with his lifelong commitment to science and discovery, Sandy donated his brain to scientific research.

 Services at Ralph Schugar Chapel, Inc., 5509 Centre Avenue, Shadyside on Wednesday, January 21 at 12 Noon.
-No prior visitation.
+NO Prior Visitation.
 Interment Private. www.schugar.com

 Condolences